youssefadly237/my-rice/README.md

 ## Philosophy

-This is a personal rice setup.
-It's not a dotfiles framework.
+This is a personal config setup.
-I keep my setup minimal, portable, and easy to restore.
+I keep my setup minimal, portable, and easy to restore. planning to migrate to `twpayne/chezmoi` asap

 ---